Vietnam is located in the South China Sea. Like some countries in Asia, it has a diverse culture, tradition and a rich history.

 Finally, to finish on some of the best places to scuba dive in Vietnam.
 The best time to go there is when the ocean conditions are clear.
 Also remember, in low season some dive points are closed.

 And that’s it for now!
 I’d love to know if this guide on the best places to dive in Vietnam has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if there are any other sites.